Can One Trustee Act Alone

 Can a co-trustee act alone?

 The answer to this is No unless the Trust document states otherwise.
 In the case where the Trust does not explicitly state, the trustee and the co-trustee should make all decisions unanimously to push the trust administration process forward.
-If there are conflicts amongst the trustees it can be quite a litigious affair.
+If there are trustee and co-trustee disputes amongst the trustees it can be quite a litigious affair.
 As a trustor/settlor, you want to make sure to mitigate any possible conflicts of interest; otherwise, conflicts arise, assets stalled to the beneficiaries, and incurred costs can occur to the Trust.

 The co-managing of trust assets can be problematic should the trustees not see eye to eye.